bxiehq/docker-openvpn-client-socks/README.md

 useful to isolate network changes (so the host is not affected by the modified routing).

-This supports directory style (where the certificates are not bundled together in one `.ovpn` file) and those that contains `update-resolv-conf`

 ## Usage

-First, run `build` script to generate a Docker image which will be used in `start`.
+First, run `./build` script to generate a Docker image which will be used in `start`.

-Then, using `start` in this repository:
+Then, use `start` script in this repository:

 ```bash
 ./start /path/to/openvpn-config-file
 ```

 `/path/to/openvpn-config-file` will be mapped to `/openvpn.conf`.

-Alternatively, using `docker run` directly:
+Alternatively, use `docker run` directly:

 ```bash
 docker run -it --rm --device=/dev/net/tun --cap-add=NET_ADMIN \